-Jamie Gibbs is his seventh season as the Head Wrestling Coach at Baldwin Wallace University in 2017-2018.
+Jamie Gibbs is in his eighth season as the Head Wrestling Coach at Baldwin Wallace University in 2018-2019.
 He has elevated the Yellow Jacket program among the elite in Division III and at the same time his team is among the top academic squads in the country.

-In his first six-plus seasons, Gibbs has rebuilt the program from the inside out with the last five seasons being among the best in school history.
-In those five seasons, he has an 84-21 record and an outstanding .800 winning percentage.
-His last four teams have been ranked in the Top-20 by the NWCA (National Wrestling Coaches Association), and a 21-1 OAC mark the past four years with three straight OAC titles.
-Gibbs has 140-71 career coaching mark.
+In his first six-plus seasons, Gibbs has rebuilt the program from the inside out with the last six seasons being among the best in school history.
+In those six seasons, he has an 103-23 record and an outstanding .817 winning percentage.
+His last five teams have been ranked in the Top-20 by the NWCA (National Wrestling Coaches Association), and a 27-1 OAC mark the past four years with four straight OAC titles.
+Gibbs has 159-73 career coaching mark.

-In addition this season, Gibbs' team won its third straight OAC title, compiled a 19-2 overall and perfect 6-0 dual match recod and did not have a close match in conference action.
+In addition, Gibbs' team won its third straight OAC title, compiled a 19-2 overall and perfect 6-0 dual match recod and did not have a close match in conference action.
 The Yellow Jackets ended the regular season ranked sixth in the NWCA Div.
 III national poll.
 BW defeated five teams ranked in the Top-25 and its only two losses have come at the hands of teams ranked even higher!
-More history in 2017-18 awaits this outstanding group of 37 men and coaches at the regional and national tourneys.

 In 2015-2016, Gibbs was the 2OAC Coach of the Year and led his team to its first OAC title since 1973.
 His squad had a then school-record 18 victories, an 18-8 overall and 5-0 OAC record, placed second at the Mideast Regional and 31st at the 2016 national tournament.
 Three BW wrestlers advanced to the national tournament with one earning Div.
 III All-America accolades.
 In addition, his team received a NWCA National Team Academic Award for its fine 3.14 overall team grade point average.
 A BW-record seven grapplers were named to the NWCA Scholar All-America team.